 AsmJit

-AsmJit is a lightweight library for machine code generation written in C++ language.
-It can generate machine code for x86 and x64 architectures with the support for the whole x86/x64 instruction set - from legacy MMX to the newest AVX512.
+AsmJit is a lightweight library suitable for low-latency machine code generation written in C++.
+It can generate machine code for X86, X86_64, and AArch64 architectures.
 It has a type-safe API that allows C++ compiler to do semantic checks at compile-time even before the assembled code is generated or executed.
-It also provides an optional register allocator that makes it easy to generate complex code without a significant development effort.
+It also provides an optional register allocator that makes it easy to start generating machine code without a significant development effort.

 Blend2D